larissasantesso/ORB_SLAM2_edited/README.md

     - pixel value = 0: removes feature if located in this pixel
     - pixel_value = 1: do not remove feature if located in this pixel

-3. Implementing Cityscapes Stereo Examples (work in progress)
+3. Implemented Cityscapes Stereo Examples

 ***
 # ORB-SLAM2